Mas-Er/appinventor-mod/appinventor/docs/markdown/reference/components/userinterface.md

  will be `0`.
 If an attempt is made to set this to a number less than `1` or greater than the number of items in the `ListView`, `SelectionIndex` will be set to `0`, and [`Selection`](#ListView.Selection) will be set to the empty text.

+{:id="ListView.SeparatorColor" .color .do} *SeparatorColor* : Returns the color of the ListView's line separator if ListView has line separator.

+{:id="ListView.SeparatorSize" .number .do} *SeparatorSize* : Sets the size of the ListView's line separator it would be a height of the line separator in the case of vertical orientation and width of the line separator in the case of horizontal orientation.

 {:id="ListView.ShowFilterBar" .boolean} *ShowFilterBar*
 : Sets visibility of the filter bar. `true`{:.logic.block} will show the bar,